AmoebeLabs/swiss-army-knife-card-manual/docs/helpers/palette-generators.md

 ---
 template: main.html
-description: Use these color palette generators to create colors for the Swiss Army Knife custom card that match the lightness and WCAG contrast guidelines to make your card stand out!
+description: Use these color palette generators to create colors for the Swiss Army Knife custom card that match the lightness and WCAG contrast guidelines for your card!
 ---

 #Color Palette generators